portrait of aging woman in city street

 Wet AMD diagram

-What is “Dry type” of Macular Degeneration
+What is “Dry” Macular Degeneration?

 Dry AMD develops when the macula thins as it ages.
 Cellular debris made of lipid and proteins (called drusen) grow under the retina.
 Dry AMD progresses slowly but could lead to wet AMD.